killerraj369/hacktoberfest2022/README.md

 # Rules
 1.)
 This is a Beginner Repository for Hackers starting their Open Source Journey.

 2.)
 Add your Valuable Websites and Games by making separate folder.
+If possible Add Hosted working website link too.

 3.)
 All valid PRs will be Merged 🎉🎉

+4.)
+Don't forget to Star this Repo.